fmartini02/SIMPLEST_GARBAGE_COLLECTOR_FOR_C/README.md

-Here’s a clean, clear, and GitHub-ready **README.md** for your C mini–garbage collector project.
-It explains the idea, how it works, usage examples, limitations, and integration instructions.

----

-# 🗑️ Mini Garbage Collector for C
+# 🗑️ Simple Garbage Collector for C

 A tiny automatic-cleanup system built on top of `malloc()`.